SUNY Oneonta is a midsize liberal arts college with a strong focus on experiential learning, undergraduate research, service, and global connections.

-Students put their classroom learning to the test at academic competitions, including the College Fed Challenge in Manhattan, where SUNY Oneonta Business students have advanced to the semifinal round for the past two years.
+Students put their classroom learning to the test at academic competitions, including the College Fed Challenge in Manhattan, for SUNY Oneonta Business students.
 Oneonta has also outshone the competition at the Model United Nations Conference in New York City, bringing home awards for several years in a row.

-Each year more than 500 students complete credit-bearing internships in their fields.
+Each year students complete credit-bearing internships in their fields.
 Locations range from the Oneonta region to New York City to international placements in nine countries.
-We also offer a variety of study abroad and exchange opportunities, including short-term, faculty-led field courses; a new Fashion program at the Istituto Europeo di Design in Milan; and more than 600 programs through the SUNY Study Abroad Consortium.
+We also offer a variety of study abroad and exchange opportunities, including short-term, faculty-led field courses; a new Fashion program at the Istituto Europeo di Design in Milan; and more than 1,000 programs through the SUNY Study Abroad Consortium.

 Community service is another big part of the Oneonta experience.
 Many courses incorporate service learning activities—ranging from wetlands restoration in New Orleans to work with street children in Ecuador.

 Oneonta is a residential community—99% of freshmen and 57% of undergraduates live on campus in our 15 double-, quad-, suite-, and apartment-style residence halls, all convenient to dining halls and academic buildings.
-In fall 2015 the price of living on campus became fixed for each entering class.
+In fall 2015, the price of living on campus became fixed for each entering class.
 All freshmen live in First Year Experience halls with special social activities and support designed to ease the transition to college life.
-Other special-interest housing includes a Sustainability Learning Community, Social Justice Learning Community, Transfer Living Community, Quiet Section, Oneonta Wilderness Living/Learning (OWL), Making A Difference (MAD), and Safe Space and Gender Inclusive Housing.
+Other special-interest housing includes a Leadership Learning Community, Pre-Health Learning Community, OWLS Nest Learning Community, Teach for Change Learning Community, Transfer Learning Community, Quiet Section, Making a Difference (MAD), and Safe Space and Gender Inclusive Housing.